 This article will discuss how to improve speaking skills through practical methods, in addition to improving your public speaking skills.
 The list is not exhaustive and is meant only to be a starting point to inspire you to learn in different ways.

-There is no right or wrong way to learn English – whatever works for you works for you.
+There is no right or wrong way to learn English – do whatever works for you.
 It is suggested that you use various study methods to keep things interesting and keep your brain engaged.

 All languages are tricky for their own reasons, but English is especially so.
 However, do not be discouraged!
-English is one of the most practiced languages globally, and learning how to speak English is endlessly beneficial.
+English is one of the most practiced languages globally, and learning spoken English is endlessly beneficial.

 How to improve speaking skills: